konsumer/nomadnet-js/README.md

 It can do basic [LXMF](https://github.com/markqvist/LXMF) over [Reticulum](https://github.com/markqvist/Reticulum).

-The goal is to be able to interop with [nomadnet](https://github.com/markqvist/NomadNet), [reticulum-meshchat](https://github.com/liamcottle/reticulum-meshchat), in terms of transport (I will not implement mu display, or transports, just communication.)
+The goal is to be able to interop with [nomadnet](https://github.com/markqvist/NomadNet), [reticulum-meshchat](https://github.com/liamcottle/reticulum-meshchat), or [Sideband](https://github.com/markqvist/Sideband), in terms of messages (I will not implement mu display, or interface-transports, just communication.)

 I have some examples in [exmaples/](examples/)